Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Transportation-cost inequalities

 where the second inequality follows from Jensen's inequality and the concavity of the function $t \mapsto t^{p/2}$ for $p \in [1,2]$.
 Consequently, it follows that

-where the first line holds by summing from $i=1$ to $i=n$ and using \eqref{eq:W_subadditivity} and \eqref{eq: upper bound on the conditional p-th Wasserstein distance}, the second line is by H\"older's inequality, the third line is by the chain rule for the divergence and since $P_{Y^n}$ is a product probability measure, and the fourth line is by \eqref{eq: P_X^n} and \eqref{eq: P_Y^n}.
+where the first line holds by using \eqref{eq:W_subadditivity} and \eqref{eq: upper bound on the conditional p-th Wasserstein distance}, the second line is by H\"older's inequality, the third line is by the chain rule for the divergence and since $P_{Y^n}$ is a product probability measure, and the fourth line is by \eqref{eq: P_X^n} and \eqref{eq: P_Y^n}.
 This finally gives